The X-ray edge singularity in Quantum Dots: Conclusion

-\emph{Conclusions.} In this work we have presented a general framework that allows to determine analytically the singular threshold behavior of absorption spectra in quantum dots at zero temperature.
+In this work we have discussed the X-ray edge singularity in optical spectra of quantum dots.
+We presented a general framework that allows to determine analytically the singular threshold behavior of absorption spectra in quantum dots at zero temperature.
 This establishes an important generalization of x-ray edge physics to experimentally accessible environments that can be used to observe x-ray edge physics in a controlled setup.
 Moreover, we highlighted the correspondence of the spectra to work distributions and to the Loschmidt echo.
-The presented framework might also be useful in other contexts such as decoherence in charge qubits or the Kondo exciton.
+The presented framework might also be useful in other contexts such as decoherence in charge qubits.

-\emph{Acknowledgements.} We acknowledge valuable discussions with J.~von Delft.
-We thank M.~Hanl and A.~Weichselbaum for providing us the NRG data.
-This work was supported by SFB~TR12 of the Deutsche Forschungsgemeinschaft (DFG), the Center for Nanoscience (CeNS) Munich, and the German Excellence Initiative via the Nanosystems Initiative Munich (NIM).